 A list of personal property to be sold with the house if applicable.

-In most real estate transactions, the appraisal is ordered by the lender.
+In most real estate transactions, the appraisal is ordered by the lender and therefore is the client.
 While the home buyer pays for the report as part of the closing costs, the lender retains the right to use the report or any information contained within.
 The home buyer is entitled to a copy of the report - it's usually included with all of the other closing documents - but is not entitled to use the report for any other purpose without permission from the lender.

 The exception to this rule is when a home owner engages an appraiser directly.
 In these cases, the appraiser may stipulate how the appraisal can be used; for PMI removal, or estate planning or tax challenges, for example.
 If not stipulated otherwise, the home owner can use the appraisal for any purpose.

-The answer to this is different depending upon the location of the home.
+The answer to this is different depending upon the location of the home, and prehaps market conditions at time of sale.
 Different markets value amenities differently.
-Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.
+Adding a central air conditioner in Miami, Florida may add significant value, while putting one in a home located in Buffalo, New York might not have the same value impact.

 Tri Borough Appraisals, Ltd. is happy to elaborate on any inquiries you might have about appraisals.